Kulasekaran-148/LogX/GUIDE.md

 ## LogX - Log Rotation

-- LogX comes in handy with log rotation feature, so that you don't need to worry about your log file filling up the space
+- LogX comes in handy with log rotation feature, so that you don't need to worry about your log file(s) filling up the space
-- LogX let's you control the rotation of log files based on `SIZE` or `DATE`
+- LogX let's you control the rotation of log files based on `SIZE` or `DATE`.
+Check out [Setting log rotate type](#logx-api---setting-log-rotate-type)
 - LogX also let's you control the number of backups to be maintained.
+Check out [Setting number of logfile backups](#logx-api---setting-number-of-logfile-backups)

 ```c
 typedef struct